 Her teacher smiled.
 “Just make a mark and see where it takes you.”

 Art class is over, but Vashti is sitting glued to her chair in front of a blank piece of paper.
 The words of her teacher are a gentle invitation to express herself.
 But Vashti can’t draw – she’s no artist.
 To prove her point, Vashti jabs at a blank sheet of paper to make an unremarkable and angry mark.
 “There!” she says.
 That one little dot marks the beginning of Vashti’s journey of surprise and self-discovery.
-Great for talking about growth mindset!
+One of the great growth mindset books!

 Ish by Peter H. Reynolds